matthias-reis/aithir.de/_content/posts/2025/2025-05-02-federated-social-networks.md

 Abstraction is a clear advantage, I would say.
 It’s probably in the long run the core feature to really own your own content.
-With this, you’re free to move your posts around and still keep it discoverable by others.
+With this, you’re free to move your posts around and still keep them discoverable by others.

 Modularity on the other hand has pros and cons.
 For example that content in a AT Proto PDS is split into self contained User repos is a good architecture choice.
-Also the possibility to curate content through Feed Generators is positive, but it also implies single points of failure like the one firehose to rule them all.
+Also the possibility to curate content through independent Feed Generators is positive, but it also implies single points of failure like the one firehose to rule them all.
 In that case the more decentralised and more homogenous approach of Activity Pub pays off.

 Comparing the protocols alone gives you an indicator of how the real world networks are most likely being used and where they are developing to.
-While the AT Protocol provides modules that encourage wider spread, it fosters a bigger global network while Activity pub stays centered to the node you’re on / to the cozy community you belong to with limited options to see other content.
+While the AT Protocol provides modules that encourage wider spread, it fosters a bigger global network while Activity pub stays centered to the node you’re on or to the cozy community you belong to with limited options to see other content.

-One trade-off has to be mentioned that is inherent to federated content and therefore affects both protocols.
+One final trade-off has to be mentioned that is inherent to federated content and therefore affects both protocols.
 The system does not forget.
 You can’t get rid of something that is public.
 You can delete posts in your instance but it is not guaranteed that it’s deleted everywhere it had been federated to.

 ## The Real World